Skip to main content

 A glob is a string of literal and/or wildcard characters used to match filepaths.
 Globbing is the act of locating files on a filesystem using one or more globs.

 The src() method expects a single glob string or an array of globs to determine which files your pipeline will operate on.
 At least one match must be found for your glob(s) otherwise src() will error.
-When an array of globs is used, they are matched in array order - especially useful for negative globs.
+When an array of globs is used, any negative globs will remove matches from any positive glob.

 A segment is everything between separators.
 The separator in a glob is always the / character - regardless of the operating system - even in Windows where the path separator is \\.
 In a glob, \\ is reserved as the escape character.